bjcull/bjcull.github.com/_posts/2010-08-13-jqax-a-simple-jquery-ajax-wrapper-with-loading-notification.md

 <strong>UPDATE: I've created a jQuery plugin version of this code which I've <a title="jQax jQuery plugin – The jQuery plugin version of the jQax ajax wrapper" href="http://benjii.me/2010/08/jqax-jquery-plugin-the-jquery-plugin-version-of-the-jqax-ajax-wrapper/">blogged about here</a>!</strong>
 <h2>Yeah, Yeah, What do I copy?</h2>
 The full code is below:
-<pre class="brush: js; ruler: true;">// jQax.js - A wrapper for jQuery ajax functionality aimed at .NET services and page methods
+<pre class="prettyprint">// jQax.js - A wrapper for jQuery ajax functionality aimed at .NET services and page methods
 // Ben Cull - 12 August 2010

 function jQax() {